Gradient-based Local Next-best-view Planning for Improved Perception of Targeted Plant Nodes

 The planning was terminated at the end of $5$ viewpoints.

 In Table \ref{tab:node_perception}, we quantitatively analysed the planner performances.
 We observed that the GradientNBV and SamplingNBV planners performed equally well in ROI coverage and F1-score, which indicated that both planners were able to handle occlusion and improve the 3D reconstruction of the target nodes.
-However, GradientNBV was ten times more efficient in terms of computational time and $28\%$ more efficient in terms the camera trajectory.
-Regarding the detection of occluded nodes across all experiments, the recall of GradientNBV was $13\%$ more than SamplingNBV and $22\%$ more than Random, indicating that the GradientNBV was effective in detecting the subset of nodes that were undetected in the starting view.
+However, GradientNBV was ten times more computationally efficient and $28\%$ more efficient in terms of the camera trajectory.
+Regarding the detection of occluded nodes, the recall of GradientNBV was $13\%$ more than SamplingNBV and $22\%$ more than Random, indicating that the GradientNBV was more effective in detecting the nodes that were undetected in the starting view.
 The estimated standard deviation of the 3D node positions were low and reduced with more viewpoints for all the planners.
-Fig. \ref{fig:gain_visualisation} visualises the node detection and the rendered information gain for views generated by GradientNBV.
+Fig. \ref{fig:gain_visualisation} visualises the node detection and the rendered utility for views generated by GradientNBV.